Coding for Positive Rate in the Source Model Key Agreement Problem: Preliminaries

 We are interested in the minimum of \eqref{quality} over all public discussion protocols as we let the number of source observations $n$ tend to infinity.

-\begin{definition} Given a source $p_{XYZ}(x,y,z)$, let $\Delta(X;Y\|Z)$ be the infimum of (\ref{quality}) over all public discussion schemes $\mathbf{F}$ (of arbitrary length) that produce single bits $K_A$ and $K_B$ by Alice and Bob, and where the number $n$ of source observations tends to infinity. \end{definition}
+\begin{definition} Given a source $p_{XYZ}$, let $\Delta(X;Y\|Z)$ be the infimum of (\ref{quality}) over all public discussion schemes $\mathbf{F}$ (of arbitrary length) that produce single bits $K_A$ and $K_B$ by Alice and Bob, respectively, and where the number $n$ of source observations tends to infinity.
+In other words, we let